peteroupc/CBOR/README.md

 CBOR
 ====

-A C# implementation of Concise Binary Object Representation (RFC 7049).
+A C# and Java implementation of Concise Binary Object Representation (RFC 7049).
 CBOR is a general-purpose binary data format designed by Carsten Bormann, and its data model "is an extended version of the JSON data model", supporting many more types of data than JSON.
 "CBOR was inspired by MessagePack", but "is not intended as a version of or replacement for